Renaissance Man (Star Trek: Voyager): Plot

 En route from a medical conference back to Voyager, the Delta Flyer carrying Captain Janeway and the holographic Doctor is captured by Zet and Nar, ex-members of the Hierarchy.
 They keep Janeway in captivity and force the Doctor to return to Voyager using disguises enabled by his holo-emitter to get the crew to turn over the warp core and several gel-paks.
 Zet inserts programming into the Doctor's program to allow them to directly monitor and communicate with him.
 As the Doctor leaves, Janeway starts talking to Nar in secret away from Zet, hoping to gain his trust.

 The Doctor, disguised as Janeway, returns to Voyager in the Delta Flyer and creates a fake transmission from a race called the R'Kaal; the R'Kaal transmission describes the area of space they are in as highly unstable to warp fields, and demands Voyager turns over the warp core, while allowing the crew to settle on a nearby class-M planet.
 The Doctor — as Janeway — has the Delta Flyer modified to be able to tractor the warp core away should it become unstable.
 The crew is uneasy at "Janeway's" willingness to give over the warp core so easily, forcing the Doctor to try to hide his tracks, including sedating Chakotay and Kim when they come too close to discovering his identity.

-Eventually, Tuvok succeeds in discovering the Doctor's deception and goes to the Sick Bay to confront him.
+Eventually, Tuvok succeeds in discovering the Doctor's deception and goes to Sick Bay to confront him.
 He finds the Doctor listening to "The Blue Danube", which the Doctor has been using to mask his communications to Zet from the ship's internal sensors.
 The Doctor flees via hologram, triggers the ejection of the warp core, and escapes with it using the modified Delta Flyer, leaving no trail that the crew can follow.
 Shortly afterwards, all the computer systems across the ship begin playing "The Blue Danube", and Seven of Nine recognizes that some of the notes are not correct.
 They discover the Doctor secretly left a coded message within the recording, and use it to find a warp signature that they can trace.
 Tuvok and Paris leave in a separate shuttle to follow it.